Ebrima Y. Jallow

 Critical and Creative approaches to problem-solving.

-Problem-solving is a critical skill that is essential for success in many aspects of life.
-One effective approach to problem-solving is to use different thinking modes, which are different ways of approaching a problem and finding a solution.
+One of these effective approaches to problem-solving is to use different thinking modes, which are different ways of approaching a problem and finding a solution.
 These modes, which include creative, and critical thinking, can help individuals to approach problems from different angles and come up with innovative solutions.
 By using these thinking modes, individuals can develop their problem-solving skills and become more effective at finding solutions to a wide range of challenges.

 A problem well stated is a problem half-solved.

-A problem is a situation that has the potential of leading to a negative outcome.
+Understanding something is a problem allows you to come up with a clear problem statement is arguably the most important part.
 In coming up with a problem statement, create a clear problem statement using the who, when, where, and what questions.

 Identify the subject of the problem you are trying to solve.
 This could be a person, group of people, organization, or situation.